algorithm-archivists/algorithm-archive/chapters/computational_mathematics/FFT/cooley_tukey.md

 $$f(x) = \int_{-\infty} ^\infty F(\xi) (\cos(2 \pi \xi x) + i \sin(2 \pi \xi x))e^{2 \pi i \xi x} d\xi$$

-Here, there are $$\sin$$ and $$\cos$$ functions in the formulas, so it looks much friendlier, right?
+Here, the $$\sin$$ and $$\cos$$ functions are clearly written in the formulas, so it looks much friendlier, right?
 This means that a point in real space is defined by the integral over all space of it's corresponding frequency function multiplied by sinusoidal oscillations.

-At this point, mathematicians usually get it.
-Truth be told, I didn't.
+Truth be told, even after seeing this math, I still didn't understand Fourier Transforms.
-In fact, I didn't understand it fully until we discretized real and frequency space to create the Discrete Fourier Transform (DFT).
+Truth be told, I didn't understand it fully until I discretized real and frequency space to create the Discrete Fourier Transform (DFT), which is the only way to implement Fourier Transforms in code.

 ### What is a Discrete Fourier Transform?